dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/dwallet_2pc_mpc_secp256k1_inner.md

 </dt>
 <dd>
- The presign object ID, this ID will be used as the singature MPC protocol ID.
+ The presign object ID, this ID will be used as the signature MPC protocol ID.
 </dd>
 <dt>
 <code>presign: vector&lt;u8&gt;</code>